hintron/slurm-meson/meson/howto.md

 Right click to save-as the file.

-In the Slurm git repo, make sure you are on the latest Slurm 19.05 branch and do
+Now, you have two options:

+1) If your Slurm source has a git repo, you can apply the patch with git like
+so:

     git am <patch>

-You should now have a patched Meson-capable Slurm source.
+or

-    git am
+    git apply

+2) If your Slurm source does not have a git repo, you can use the `patch` program

+    patch -p1 < <patch>

+This also works well in the case where git doesn't apply the patch correctly.
+To undo the patch, you can simply do:

+    patch -p1 -R < <patch>

 ## Configuring Meson to statically link libslurm:

     meson ../meson-build/build -Dstatic_libslurm=true --prefix=$HOME/slurm-meson/meson-build

 ## Resources